ruffin--/PerlRunner/readme.md

 Check.
 That's really all PerlRunner does.

-1. Open a .pl file.
+1. Open or create a .pl file.
 2. Hit F5 to save changes and run.
 3. See the results.
 4. Profit.